lifeparticle/Ruby-Cheatsheet/README.md

 macOS Big Sur (Version 11.3)

-List all the installed Ruby versions
+List all the installed Ruby versions:
 ```
 which -a ruby
 # /usr/bin/ruby
 ```

-Get information about currently used Ruby
+Get information about currently used Ruby:
 ```
 ruby -v
 # ruby 2.6.3p62 (2019-04-16 revision 67580) [universal.arm64e-darwin20]